FREQUENTLY ASKED QUESTIONS

 Do you help with posing?

 Of course!
-For seniors this is especially important.
+For high school seniors this is especially important.
 I will guide and direct you so please don’t be nervous!
 For families, I will often start with a pose and then direct the pose into something more interactive.

 What time of day is best to schedule our session?